General-Technical/mjosolutions/content/privacy.md

 - Tracks data usage.

-- Prevents unauthorized access to data.
+- Prevents unauthorised access to data.
 <br/>
 <br/>
 <p class="text-left">
 Data loss prevention tools include software products that can classify and protect data.
 The data loss prevention policy guides how those tools work.

-#### Why We Use A Data Loss Prevention Policy
+#### WHY WE USE A DATA LOSS PREVENTION POLICY

 <p class="text-left">
-Much of data security involves preventing malicious attacks on an organisation’s networks.
-Employees have more ways to access and share organizational data than in the past due to the distributed nature of modern computing making accidental data loss a serious problem.
+Much of data security involves preventing malicious attacks on an organisation's networks.
+Employees have more ways to access and share organisational data than in the past due to the distributed nature of modern computing, making accidental data loss a serious problem.
 <p class="text-left">
 Data storage is available in the cloud and remote locations.
 As the number of employees working from remote locations continues to increase, so too does frequency of access to sensitive data from laptops and mobile devices that may be vulnerable.